-The Company is authorised and regulated by the Financial Conduct Authority ("FCA") and is regulated by the Jersey Financial Services Commission ("JFSC"), the Guernsey Financial Services Commission and the Financial Sector Conduct Authority in South Africa.
+The Company is authorised and regulated by the Financial Conduct Authority ("FCA") and is regulated by the Jersey Financial Services Commission ("JFSC") and the Financial Sector Conduct Authority in South Africa.
 The Company's DIFC branch is regulated by the Dubai Financial Services Authority.